robingenz/capacitor-firebase-authentication/README.md

 | **`user`** | <code><a href="#user">User</a> \| null</code> | The currently signed-in user, or null if there isn't any. |

 </docgen-api>

+## FAQ

+1. **What does this plugin do?**
+This plugin enables the use of [Firebase Authentication](https://firebase.google.com/docs/auth) in a Capacitor app.
+It uses the native Firebase SDK for [Java](https://firebase.google.com/docs/reference/android) (Android) and [Swift](https://firebase.google.com/docs/reference/swift) (iOS).
+Accordingly, the plugin signs the user in at the native layer of the app.
+The [Firebase JavaScript SDK](https://firebase.google.com/docs/reference/js) is not required, but can be used.
+1. **Which platforms are supported?**
+Currently, only Android and iOS are supported.
+It is planned to support web soon as well (see [#20](https://github.com/robingenz/capacitor-firebase-authentication/issues/20)).
+In the meantime, the [Firebase JavaScript SDK](https://firebase.google.com/docs/reference/js) can be used.
+1. **Does this plugin sign the user in on both the native and web layers of Firebase? ([#41](https://github.com/robingenz/capacitor-firebase-authentication/issues/41))**
+This plugin only signs the user in to the native layer.
+Currently, it also supports only Android and iOS (see [#20](https://github.com/robingenz/capacitor-firebase-authentication/issues/20) for web support).
+If you also want to use the [Firebase JavaScript SDK](https://firebase.google.com/docs/reference/js) in your app, you need to ensure that the user is also authenticated at the web layer.
+See [#41](https://github.com/robingenz/capacitor-firebase-authentication/issues/41) for more information on this.

 ## Changelog